jlnavarroadam/telegrambot/README.md

 # telegrambot
-This is a telegram bot written in Bash for any Linux server
+This is a Telegram bot written in Bash for any Linux server

 All you need is to create a bot in Telegram with @BotFather, and put your token and ID on the script to receive your messages or files directly to Telegram.